itspkrai/cssgram/README.md

 INTRODUCTION
 ------------
-CSSGram is a simple module to apply css filters on image field type using field formatters for recreating Instagram filters with CSS filters and blend modes.
+CSSGram is a simple module to apply CSS filters on image field type using field formatters for recreating Instagram filters with CSS filters and blend modes.

 MODULE DETAILS
 --------------
-CSSGram Module uses CSSGram library for adding filter effects via css to the image fields.
-Basically module extends Field Formatter Settings to add image filter for that particular field.
+CSSGram Module uses CSSGram library for adding filter effects via CSS to the image fields.
+Basically, module extends Field Formatter Settings to add image filter for that particular field.

 To configure image filters for a field, visit Manage Display settings